The Clear Choice for Digital Health Research

 • Walking speed

-To help simplify the transition from Actiwatch to ActiGraph products, we have developed a conversion equation to compare Actiwatch counts data to open-source ActiGraph counts.
-ActiGraph’s team of scientists has also recently finished two studies evaluating state-of-the-art sleep algorithms and developed a new Deep-Learning based algorithm that can work on both Actiwatch counts and ActiGraph counts data.
-We will update the status of those studies here on this page as they move through the publication process and you can also contact us to learn more.
+To help simplify the transition from Actiwatch to ActiGraph products, we recently published a conversion equation to compare Actiwatch counts data to open-source ActiGraph counts.
+ActiGraph’s team of scientists has also completed two studies evaluating state-of-the-art sleep algorithms and developed a new Deep-Learning based algorithm that can work on both Actiwatch counts and ActiGraph counts data.
+Additionally, our data science team can provide support to current or previous Actiwatch users who need help analyzing collected data.

-ActiGraph technology has been cited in more than 20,000 peer-reviewed publications and used in over 200 industry-sponsored clinical trials, a substantial portion of which was to assess sleep outcomes in the home environment.
-That includes research across all phases of clinical development in neurology, psychiatry, cardiology, respirology, oncology, rheumatology, and other therapeutic areas.
+ActiGraph technology has been cited in more than 22,000 peer-reviewed publications and used in nearly 250 industry-sponsored clinical trials, a substantial portion of which involved the assessment of sleep outcomes in the home environment.
+This includes research across all phases of clinical development in neurology, psychiatry, cardiology, respirology, oncology, rheumatology, and other therapeutic areas.

 Please complete the form below to request more information or to schedule a meeting with a member of our team.